The bottom line

 AI maintenance in manufacturing can reduce repair costs by up to 40% and decrease unexpected downtime by as much as 45%.
 According to McKinsey, predictive maintenance can lower total maintenance costs by 10% to 40% while significantly extending equipment lifespan.

-Emergency repairs require 3.2 times more labour hours than planned maintenance interventions.
-When AI predictive maintenance solutions are in place, savings accumulate not just on parts but on the high-cost labour associated with emergency repair shifts that disrupt the entire team's planned workload.
+Emergency repairs typically require 3 to 5 times more labour hours than planned maintenance interventions (industry studies converge on this range, with some sources citing higher multipliers for catastrophic failures).
+When AI predictive maintenance is in place, savings accumulate not just on parts but on the high-cost labour associated with emergency repair shifts that disrupt the entire team's planned workload.

 The $253M annual downtime figure is not an outlier - it is the average for a large plant.
 The gap between that number and what best-in-class predictive operations spend on maintenance is where the ROI conversation starts.